12 Small Business Shipping Tips to Grow Your Profit Margins in 2021

 By including the cost of shipping in a product’s base price, it is possible to avoid last-second sticker shock that causes buyers to abandon their carts.

-Tip #3: Consider Offering Free Shipping on Orders over a Certain Value
+Tip #7: Offer Free Shipping on Orders over a Certain Value

 If including the cost of shipping in a product’s base price would raise it too high, you could alternatively offer free or discounted shipping on orders over a certain dollar amount.
 As noted in the NRF article cited previously, “65 percent [of customers say] they look up free-shipping thresholds before adding items to their online shopping carts.”
 People may end up buying additional products to their order simply to enjoy free shipping—making a bulk purchase to avoid the “shipping tax.”